Shan-john/Pas-De-Deux-E-Commerce-App/README.md

 Personalized Attention:** Our team is here to provide you with exceptional support and assistance.
 We're dedicated to making your shopping experience enjoyable and hassle-free.

-## Getting Started

-To run this app locally, follow these steps:

- Clone this repository to your local machine using: